 Use plain language that's easy for anyone to understand.
 When words fall short, pictures or symbols can help get the message across.

-to because they stand out and signal caution.
+Bright colours like red, orange, or yellow are your go-to because they stand out and signal caution.
 These colours are great for catching attention and providing a sense of warning/danger.

 Labels should last a long time and stay easy to read, no matter where they are or what they go through.